Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

-Behind its more well known qualities, however, lies a rich history and some pretty interesting facts.
-Here are a few things you may not know about this tucked-away spot!
+Behind its more well-known qualities, however, lies a rich history and some pretty interesting facts.
+Here, we present a few things you may not know about this tucked-away spot!

 Photo By Daniel Bommarito